Posted on Monday 16th January, 2023

 There are different pathways to become an accredited Masters Swimming Club Coach.
 Your previous coaching qualifications and experience will determine which pathway you will be in, with each requiring you to undertake different steps in the process of accreditation, as detailed below.

-Pathway A: I have never coached before
+Pathway A: I have never coached before.

-Pathway B: I have coached adult swimmers before
+Pathway B: I have coached adult swimmers before.

-Pathway C: I have coached age-group swimmers before but not adults
+Pathway C: I have coached age-group swimmers before but not adults.

-Pathway D: I hold a Swimming Australia Development Coach licence (formally Bronze) or higher, but have not coached adults
+Pathway D: I hold a Swimming Australia Development Coach licence, OR SWIM Australia™ Foundation Coach (SAFC) OR AUSTSWIM Teacher of Competitive Strokes (TCS) but have not coached adults.

-Pathway E: I hold a Swimming Swimming Australia Development Coach licence (formally Bronze) or higher and have coached adults
+Pathway E: I hold a Swimming Australia Development Coach licence, OR SWIM Australia™ Foundation Coach (SAFC) OR AUSTSWIM Teacher of Competitive Strokes (TCS) and have coached adults.

-RCC: I have significant coaching qualifications and experience to apply for Recognition of Current Competency (RCC)
+RCC: I have significant coaching qualifications and experience to apply for Recognition of Current Competency (RCC).

 Pathways to Club Coach Accreditation